 About the Music City Arts Academy

 The Music City Arts Academy is a music education program for students who want private lessons.
 The goals of the Music Academy are to guide our students in attaining a high level of music education and to help each student realize his or her individual potential.
-We are pleased to be offering private music lessons afterschool in the following areas: voice, violin, piano, guitar and bass, drums and brass.
-The Academy offers 12 lessons a semester which will begin the week of August 31 and run through the end of November.
-Space is limited so registration is on a first come, first served basis.
-If you are interested, please fill out the registration form (attached) and return it with your $25 yearly registration fee.
+We are pleased to be offering private music lessons after school in the following areas: voice, violin, piano, guitar and bass, drums and brass.
+The Academy offers 12 lessons a semester which will begin the week of August 21 and run through the first week of December.
+Space is limited so registration is on a first-come, first served basis.
+If you are interested, please fill out the registration form and return it with your $25 yearly registration fee.
 I have also included the Music Academy Policies as well.
 Feel free to contact me Renee Thompson at if you have further questions.
 May God continue to bless this effort as we help our students develop their gifts and talents Student Policies

 Our top priority is the St. Edward student.
 The goals of the Academy are to guide our students in attaining a high level of music education and to help each student realize his or her individual potential.
 Please read the following policies carefully.

 Fill out Registration Form and include a $25 yearly registration fee.

 All tuition for the semester is payable by the first lesson or in two-semester payments (see registration form for dates).

 Checks should be made payable to Music City Arts Academy.
 A fee of $25.00 will be assessed for returned checks.

 Tuition will not be refunded after the third week of classes except due to illness or injury.
 All refund requests must be made in writing.
 Tuition will be refunded for the number of weeks remaining in the semester less a $25 registration fee.

 Students are expected to practice daily.
 Please discuss practice requirements with your teacher